SwapnaSarita01/swapna-sarita-portfolio/README.md

 ---

 ## 👩‍💻 About Me
-I am a **Cloud & DevOps Engineer** focused on building secure, scalable, and automated cloud-native systems.
+I am a **Cloud Engineer** focused on building secure, scalable, and automated cloud-native systems.
 Skilled in AWS, Kubernetes, Docker, Terraform, and CI/CD, with hands-on experience in monitoring and observability.

 Driven by a passion for solving complex infrastructure challenges and enabling reliable, high-performance systems.